rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ## Usage

-The dynamic calls Glues can be used in test cases along with fireboltCall dynamic objects.
+The dynamic calls Glues can be used in test cases along with FireboltCall dynamic objects.

-### Below are examples illustrating various ways to utilize dynamic firebolt objects and glue codes within test cases
+### Below are examples illustrating various ways to utilize dynamic Firebolt objects and glue codes within test cases

 #### Example 1: